Mark Pepys, 6th Earl of Cottenham

 Mark Everard Pepys, 6th Earl of Cottenham (29 May 1903 – 19 July 1943) was an English peer, baronet, motor racing driver, member of the House of Lords, and MI5 officer.

-He resigned from MI5 during the Second World War, soon after the German attack on the Soviet Union, as he did not support the continuation of the war against Germany.
+He resigned from MI5 during the Second World War, soon after the German attack on the Soviet Union (Operation Barbarossa), as he did not support the continuation of the war against Germany.

 Early life

 Mark Pepys was born on 29 May 1903.
 The second son of Kenelm Pepys, 4th Earl of Cottenham, and his wife Lady Rose Nevill, a daughter of William Nevill, 1st Marquess of Abergavenny, he was educated at Charterhouse School, then joined Vickers and University College London, where he studied engineering.
 His father was a distant cousin of the diarist Samuel Pepys.

 Career

 In 1922, Mark Pepys succeeded an older brother as Earl of Cottenham, Viscount Crowhurst, of Crowhurst, Surrey, Baron Cottenham, of Cottenham, Cambridgeshire, and as a Baronet, of Wimpole Street.
 He was a member of the House of Lords from 1924 until his death in 1943 and spoke in the Lords on roads matters.
 As a racing driver, in 1925 and 1926 he raced at Brooklands driving an Austin 7 and a works Alvis.
+In 1926, he bought a car built for the late Louis Zborowski capable of 90 miles per hour, and was reserve driver for his friend Henry Segrave in the first ever British Grand Prix.
 It was reported that he always took his valet with him to races, to make sure he was well turned out.
 He later founded a motoring association called the Order of the Road, which promoted safe driving.

 Cottenham served as an officer in the Leicestershire Yeomanry and was promoted to the rank of lieutenant on 25 April 1926.
 He resigned his commission on 4 May 1927.

 In 1932, Cottenham wrote a series of articles for The Daily Express in which he declared his belief in spiritualism and stated that he was himself a medium.
 He had been introduced to the subject by the mother of the late Henry Segrave and by Estelle Roberts.